docsforadobe/after-effects-scripting-guide/docs/other/viewoptions.md

 `app.activeViewer.views[0].options.fastPreview`

+!!! note
-?> **Note:** This functionality was added in After Effects 12.0 (CC)
+    This functionality was added in After Effects 12.0 (CC)

 #### Description

 The state of the Fast Previews menuThis is a read/write attribute using an enumerated value:

+!!! warning
-!> **Warning:** If you try to get or set the attribute's value in the Layer or Footage panel, you'll get an error message.
+    If you try to get or set the attribute's value in the Layer or Footage panel, you'll get an error message.

+!!! tip
-?> **Note:** The Draft preview mode is only available in ray-traced 3D compositions.
+    The Draft preview mode is only available in ray-traced 3D compositions.
 If you try to use it in a Classic 3D composition, you'll get an error: "Cannot set Draft fast preview mode in a Classic 3D composition."

 #### Type